Bruce Richardson joins London's Jane Pettigrew for an expanded edition of

 Boston Tea Party Ships & Museum Names Bruce Richardson as Tea Master

 Boston, MA.
-December 9, 2011… Bruce Richardson, one of America’s best-known experts and sommeliers, has been named the official Tea Master for the new Boston Tea Party Ships & Museum.
-For over 20 years, Richardson has traveled the world discovering and learning everything there is to know about tea.
-His travels led him to writing, photographing, and sharing his experiences at tea events across the country.
+December 9, 2011 Bruce Richardson, one of America’s best-known experts and tea sommeliers, has been named the official Tea Master for the new Boston Tea Party Ships & Museum.
+For over 20 years, Richardson has traveled the world discovering and cataloging tea's incredible history.
+His travels led him to writing, photographing, and sharing his experiences at tea, literary, and historical events across the country.

-As Tea Master for the Boston Tea Party Ships & Museum, Richardson will be in charge of designing a line of historic teas for sale in the gift shop.
-The historic teas will be based on the tea that was thrown into the Boston Harbor in 1773.
+As Tea Master for the Boston Tea Party Ships & Museum, Richardson is in charge of designing a line of historic teas for sale in the gift shop and in the 100-seat Abigail's Tea Room that sits atop the Boston Harbor museum.
+The historic teas will be based on the Chines teas that were thrown into Boston Harbor on December 16, 1773.

 Both Georgia O'Keeffe and Frank Lloyd Wright attribute much of their art spirit to the original The Book of Tea, written in English in 1906 by Okakura Kakuzo.
 He was born in a Yokohama silk store in 1862 and educated by American missionaries, Harvard-trained professors, and Buddhist monks.
 With one foot in the East and one in the West, he helped save many of his country's art treasures during Japan's rush to embrace Western culture at the end of the 19th century.